drent-z/danielren.tz/README.md

 ## Project Description

 This is a personal portfolio website showcasing my experience, education, certifications, and skills.
-Check it out at danielren.tz.
+Check it out at https://danielren.tz.

 ## License